Things to know about Medicare….

 - Eye care, including eye exams, glasses, and contacts unless you have diabetes or have had certain types of cataract surgery

 - Medical care while you’re traveling outside the U.S.

 You may end up paying a substantial amount of money for these services, unless you’ve purchased additional coverage to complement your Medicare benefits.

 While you may not think Medicare is something you need to think much about, the reality is that it’s critical you understand how Medicare works, what it covers, and what it’s likely to cost you.
 By learning more about Medicare, you’ll be better able to get the right benefits as a American — and you can make a plan to pay for things Medicare won’t cover.

 Why should I choose Ideal Insurance Agency to help me with selecting my Medicare plan?

 Ideal Insurance Agency has been in the insurance business servicing all of AZ since 1983.
-Being a family owned agency, we pride ourselves with providing our clients with the power of knowledge giving them the ability to make certain that their health needs are being met.
-With the constant changes to Medicare, what it does or does not cover, the costs associated with Medicare or Doctors not accepting plans, Ideal Insurance Agency gives you the peace of mind knowing that we stay up to date with training and knowledge of the changes on an annual basis.
+Being a family-owned agency, we pride ourselves on providing our clients with the power of knowledge giving them the ability to make certain that their health needs are being met.
+With the constant changes to Medicare, what it does or does not cover, the costs associated with Medicare, or Doctors not accepting plans, Ideal Insurance Agency gives you the peace of mind knowing that we stay up to date with training and knowledge of the changes on an annual basis.